Sustainability

 • Independent Directors and Audit & Supervisory Board Members in accordance with the provisions of the Tokyo Stock Exchange

-Audit and Supervisory Board, Audit and Supervisory Board members
+Audit and Supervisory Committee, Audit and Supervisory Committee Members

-We are a company with an Audit & Supervisory Board in accordance with the Companies Act.
+We are a company with an Audit and Supervisory Committee in accordance with the Companies Act.
 The Board of Directors monitors the operation of the Board of Directors and conducts audits of day-to-day activities, including the execution of duties by directors.
-The number of Audit & Supervisory Board members is three.
-All Audit & Supervisory Board Members are Outside Audit & Supervisory Board Members.
-Outside Audit & Supervisory Board Members are attorneys and certified public accountants, who use their respective experience and achievements to monitor management.
-In principle, the Audit and Supervisory Board member meets once a month, and the status of implementation was 18 times in the fiscal year ended March 2021 and 19 times in the fiscal year ended March 2022.
-In addition to attending the General Meeting of Shareholders and the Board of Directors and exercising legal rights, such as receiving reports from directors, executive officers, employees, and accounting auditors, the Audit & Supervisory Board members attend the Management Meeting and the Compliance Committee, etc., which are important committees, conduct audits by interviews with each department, and conduct on-site inspections of subsidiaries.
+The number of Audit and Supervisory Committee Members are three.
+All directors as Audit and Supervisory Committee Members are Outside directors.
+Directors as Audit and Supervisory Committee Members are attorneys and certified public accountants, who use their respective experience and achievements to monitor management.
+In addition to attending the General Meeting of Shareholders and the Board of Directors and exercising legal rights, such as receiving reports from directors, executive officers, employees, and accounting auditors, the full-time Audit and Supervisory Committee Members attend the Management Meeting and the Compliance Committee, etc., which are important committees, conduct audits by interviews with each department, and conduct on-site inspections of subsidiaries.
 The Audit & Supervisory Board members provide opinions that contribute to improving the soundness of our management in the course of daily audit operations.
 In addition, the Company actively exchanges opinions with accounting auditors, the Internal Audit Office and directors of subsidiaries, and information with SoftBank Group Auditors, our parent company, and others, to conduct effective and efficient auditing operations.
-In accordance with the provisions of Paragraph 1 of Article 427 of the Corporate Law, each Audit and Supervisory Board member has entered into an agreement to limit liability for Remuneration for damages under Paragraph 1 of Article 423 of the Corporate Law to the amount stipulated by law in the event that such Audit and Supervisory Board member is in good faith and is not grossly negligent.
+In accordance with the provisions of Paragraph 1 of Article 427 of the Corporate Law, each Audit and Supervisory Committee Members has entered into an agreement to limit liability for Remuneration for damages under Paragraph 1 of Article 423 of the Corporate Law to the amount stipulated by law in the event that such Audit and Supervisory Board member is in good faith and is not grossly negligent.

 TitleNameNumber of Times Attended